DEAP/deap/doc/examples/onemax.rst

     creator.create("FitnessMax", base.Fitness, weights=(1,0))
     creator.create("Individual", list, fitness=creator.FitnessMax)
-    creator.create("Population", list)

 The first line creates a maximizing fitness by replacing in the base type :class:`~deap.base.Fitness` the weights member with (1.0,) that means to maximize this fitness.
 The second line creates an :class:`Individual` class that inherits the properties of :class:`list` and has a :attr:`fitness` member of the type :class:`FitnessMax` that was just created.
-The third line creates a :class:`Population` class that is simply a :class:`list`.

 -------
 Toolbox